 As we go through them, you’re going to notice that there is, at times, a reasonable amount of overlap between.
 You maybe be able to think of a specific example in your projects where there is a bit of blurring between them at times.
-But these general types will cover pretty much everything you’ll encounter in a project.
+But these general definitions will cover pretty much everything you’ll encounter in your projects.

-Before we begin, a word of warning.
-Waste is an intrinsic part of projects and processes.
+Before we begin, a word of warning: Waste is an intrinsic part of projects and processes.
 Some types of waste in software development are there as a result of a deliberate decision you’ve made.
 Waste is not a thing you should be approaching as abhorrent.
 You shouldn’t be thinking, I must remove all waste from my project.
 Everything needs to be looked at as a cost benefit analysis.
 Why is this waste here and is it more beneficial for it to be here?

 Hand offs is the waste involved when a task has to be handed from one worker in a process to another.
-The new person has to get up to speed in what is happening in the process.
+The new person has to get up to speed on what is happening in the process.
 The typical example when it comes to software development is the development of a feature.

 So when it comes to hand offs, you want to look at your system.
 Work out ways to optimise the amount of hand offs that there are in the system while still getting the benefits of the hand offs that are there.

-So the main example of work in progress is if your software process doesn’t have a defined go live step, you can end up with a lot of material that even through inattention, people haven’t realized this thing has not been sent live.
-You can end up having spent the money and developed the feature but no one has realized that feature has not actually been generating any form of value.
+So the main example of work in progress is if your software process doesn’t have a defined go live step, you can end up with a lot of material that even through inattention, people haven’t realised this thing has not been sent live.
+You can end up having spent the money and developed the feature but no one has realised that feature has not actually been generating any form of value.
 So work in progress is an easy one to tackle just by keeping track of the tasks you’ve got around and making sure that everything you’ve done has been properly delivered.

 Over engineering is doing more work than was required to achieve a specific outcome.
 The heart of beating this form is active cost benefit analysis of a feature.
 A great example for this one is say you’ve got a sign up form that you want to implement on your site.
-You’re trying to collect name, email address and telephone number of people who are trying to purchase from you.
+You’re trying to collect the name, email address and telephone number of people who are trying to purchase from you.

 At its face, that is a pretty simple operation.
-But you might decide, I want to make sure that every email I get is as valid email.
+But you might decide, I want to make sure that every email I get is a valid email.
 I don’t want to waste time with people who give me rubbish emails.
 So you ask your developer to put in place verification that checks the email and makes sure that the email address is valid.
 They spend a few hours putting regular expressions in place so that someone can no longer put in an incorrect email.
-Had you not done that work, it’s entirely possible that ninety-nine percent of your leads would have given you valid email addresses anyway.
+Had you not done that work, it’s entirely possible that 99% percent of your leads would have given you valid email addresses anyway.
 So you’ve spent some time to overcome a problem that was never going to be a problem.

 Task switching is a tough one.
 It is the battle between responsiveness and efficiency.
 You’ve got a developer and they’re working on a cool new feature.
 They’re working on it and all of a sudden a client of yours sends you and email and says there is a problem.
 I can’t log in, I can’t do task x, y or z.
-You say, immediately, that is a problem and because the person has contacted you, you’re instilled with an urgency.
+You say immediately, that is a problem and because the person has contacted you, you’re instilled with an urgency.
 This thing must be dealt with.
 Often you don’t stop to think is this something that is occurring for everyone?
 Is this something that has more benefit than the thing the developer is currently working on?

 Every single time you interrupt someone and make them swap from one task to another, you’re introducing waste.
 So you really need to think, is the problem I’m solving something that could wait a few hours?
 Is it going to be the end of the world or can I just let them finish the thing that they’re doing and then make the change?

 Delays is another one of those types of waste in software development that is not necessarily bad.
 Delays is the waiting between the end of one process and another.
-It’s an indirect type of waste with often impact on a lapsed time.
+It’s an indirect type of waste with often an impact on elapsed time.
 Say you’ve got a shared tester working between a variety of projects.
 You have a developer who has finished their task.
 The task is now ready for testing and that shared tester may not be available.
 Now there is a delay while that shared tester can pick up the task and continue the process.

 That means that feature temporarily becomes work in progress.
 So depending on the nature of it, you have to deal with the amount of time the feature is not in the market.
 There is a cost there.
 Delay is something that can be addressed but at the same time you have to set that against the cost of having a tester who is always ready to pick up the next thing.
 There is an optimisation to be had there as to how much delay you can take out of a system.